NOORSALMAN25/yearbook-system/README.md

-# SCHOOL YEARBOOK APPLICATION
+# school yearbook application

-### Defining the shape of our application
+### defining the shape of our application

 ![erd](./erd.png)